-|Able to find the best rates||They don’t service the policies they source|
+|Can find the best rates||Don’t service the policies they source|

-The terms insurance agent and insurance broker are often conflated, but they are different.
-Agents are paid a commission by the carrier to act on their behalf.
-The agent can bind coverage, making getting a policy quick and easy.
-However, the agent is not going to compare that policy with other carriers like the broker will.
+- Agents are paid a commission by the carrier to act on their behalf and can bind coverage, making getting a policy quick and easy.
+Some are captive agents and work exclusively for one carrier while others are independent and work with multiple carriers.
+However, in general, an agent is not going to compare that policy with other carriers like a broker will.

-The insurance broker seeks the best carrier for his client’s needs.
-This means that the broker is not limited to one or two carriers he has an appointment with.
-Brokers also get paid a commission, but the commission can come from any number of carriers, depending on where the policy ultimately is sourced.
-This gives brokers a more objective approach to helping business owners find the right insurance.
+- Brokers are not appointed with a specific carrier, so they are not limited to one or two carriers.
+While they also get paid a commission, the commission can come from any number of carriers depending on where the policy ultimately is sourced.
+This gives them a more objective approach to helping business owners find the right insurance.